SilkRose/Pony/stories/deternal/deternal.md

 The pair hugged, holding each other tight.

-Twilight lamented, "Pinkie, you've been my best friend I could have asked for.
+Twilight lamented, "Pinkie, you've been the best friend I could have asked for.
 And an amazing wife for many decades."

 Pinkie smiled.
 "You too, Twilight.
 I wouldn't change a single thing about our friendship or relationship.
 I love you more than anypony ever ever ever ever."